lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

 * The ability of these models to generalise *must* be coming somehow from the algorithm*
 * How to explain it and control it is perhaps the most interesting theoretical question for neural networks.}

-\notes{Simply put, there is not enough regularisation encoded in the objective function of the neural network models we are using to explain the generalisation performance.
-There must be something in the algorithms we are using that causes these highly overparameterised models to generalise well.}
+\notes{Simply put, there is not enough regularization encoded in the objective function of the neural network models we are using to explain the generalization performance.
+There must be something in the algorithms we are using that causes these highly overparameterized models to generalise well.}

 \include{_deepnn/includes/double-descent.md}
 \include{_deepnn/includes/neural-tangent-kernel.md}